 - Assessments for continuing healthcare (a package of care for those with complex medical needs) assessments

 - Securing specialist services like learning disabilities and mental health

 - Responding to your queries, concerns or complaints

 KEEPING YOUR INFORMATION CONFIDENTIAL

 Warmdene Surgery is committed to protecting your privacy.
-We will only use information collected lawfully in accordance with the Data Protection Act 1998 and undertake not to use any information we may hold about you for any purpose other than that for which it was collected, unless we have obtained your consent.
+We will only use information collected lawfully in accordance with the General Data Protection Regulation (GDPR) and Data Protection Act 2018 and undertake not to use any information we may hold about you for any purpose other than that for which it was collected, unless we have obtained your consent.